leangjia/blender_docs/manual/modeling/modifiers/modify/weight_proximity.rst

    Linear
       No mapping.
    Custom Curve
-      Allows the user to manually define the mapping using a curve.
+      Allows you to manually define the mapping using a curve.
    Sharp, Smooth, Root and Sphere
       These are classical mapping functions, from spikiest to roundest.
    Random